IDEALLab/OptimizingDiffusionSciTech2024/README.md

 # Dataset for AIAA 2024: Optimizing Diffusion to Diffuse Optimal Designs
 Provides the dataset mentioned in the paper.
 The dataset is stored in .pkl files in the `data` folder.
-To be updated with more processed data and examples as needed.
+Alternatively, you can use only the optimized airfoils and associated performance values in the 'data\optimized_data' folder (read the readme in that folder for more information).To be updated with more processed data and examples as needed.

 Contact cdiniz@umd.edu for any questions.

 Please cite the paper if you use this dataset in your research: